List of Underworld characters: Lucian

 Lucian is the very first of the second-generation Lycans.
 He is the leader of the Lycan horde in the movie Underworld and appears in its prequel Underworld: Rise of the Lycans.
 He is portrayed by actor Michael Sheen.
-Lucian is born the son of a captured female werewolf, who is killed when Lucian is a newborn.
+Lucian is born the son of a captured female Werewolf, who is killed when Lucian is a newborn.
 He is branded with Viktor's mark signifying that he is put into slavery under one of Viktor's early reigns as a blacksmith.
-Being born of two werewolves, he is a pure-blood Lycan.
+Being born of two Werewolves, he is a pure-blood Lycan.
 Lucian is a Lycan servant to Viktor's clan.
 His relationship with Sonja begins when they grew up and it is eventually revealed that Sonja is pregnant with his child, making their child a Lycan-Vampire hybrid; but Sonja is executed, preventing the birth of the child.
 He starts a war with Viktor as a result and fakes his own death with the help of Kraven, planning to metamorphose into a Hybrid in order to kill Viktor.
 His plan fails, but he holds Kraven off long enough for Selene to metamorphose Michael Corvin into a Hybrid.
 Selene also later kills Viktor to fulfill her own revenge against him.
-Despite his plans to metamorphose into a hybrid and to kill Viktor himself have failed, his will is seen through regardless with Michael's metamorphosing and Viktor's death.
+Despite his plans to metamorphose into a hybrid and to kill Viktor himself having failed, his will is seen through regardless with Michael's metamorphosing and Viktor's death.